-- 1. New development for research & development (Use Class B1b), light industry (Use Class B1c), general industry (Use Class B1c) and storage & distribution (Use Class B8) uses will be promoted and concentrated in the following locations as defined on area maps:
+- 1. New development for research & development (Use Class B1b), light industry (Use Class B1c), general industry (Use Class B2) and storage & distribution (Use Class B8) uses will be promoted and concentrated in the following locations as defined on area maps:

 - Leeds City Region Enterprise Zone

 - Cross Green Industrial Estate

 - Hunslet (defined employment areas)

 - Stourton

 - Skelton Grange

 - 2. The South Bank area and the Marsh Lane site are identified as suitable locations for research & development uses subject to the provisions of Policy AVL7 and site requirements set out in area plans.

 - 3. Leeds Valley Park (Site AV81) is identified as a suitable location for general employment uses.

 - 4. The following sites are allocated for general employment use in accordance with Core Strategy Spatial Policy 9.
-These sites are shown on the Policies Map and are subject to site requirements set out in area plans:
+These sites are shown on the Policies Map and area maps and are subject to site requirements set out in area plans:

 SITE REF SITE NAME AREA (HA)

-AV50 Snake Lane 0.80

 AV51 Knowsthorpe Way 0.85

 AV54 Belfry Road 1.98

-AV65 Pontefract Lane / Newmarket Approach 0.41

-AV66 Former Pittards site, Knowsthorpe Gate 5.22

 AV72 North of Haigh Park Road 1.26

 AV74 Former Playing fields, Skelton Grange Road 1.01

 AV76 South of Haigh Park Road 2.91

 AV80 Stock Bros, Pontefract Road 1.62

-AV83 Skelton Grange Road (East site) 1.62
+AV83 Skelton Grange Road (East site) 0.41

-TOTAL 17.7
+TOTAL 10.04

-3.2.24 Total employment land identified in the AVLAAP area from all sources is 256.2 hectares.
+3.2.24 Total employment land identified in the AVLAAP area from all sources is 254.8 hectares.
 This marginally exceeds and is broadly consistent with the Core Strategy requirement for the area of 250 hectares and contributes significantly to the Core Strategy office and general employment requirements set out in Spatial Policy 9.